nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] ADVERSARIAL ATTACKS

+^ stop the video and raise discussion points.

 ![fit](https://www.youtube.com/watch?v=AOZw1tgD8dA&t=237s)

 ---

 # [fit] SUMMARY :notebook_with_decorative_cover:

+^ read through summary, stress that this is just the tip of the iceberg.

 - **XAI** is a field of research that aims to make machine learning models more interpretable and explainable
 - **linear models** are intrinsically interpretable because they are linear functions of the input features